 Most Children Struggle to Understand and Express Their Emotions

-Children from the ages of 3 to 12 are developing, maturing and learning how to cope with the often confusing and difficult experiences life can throw their way.
+Children from the ages of 3 to 12 are developing, maturing and learning how to cope with the often confusing and difficult experiences and emotional issues life can throw their way.
 If your child is exhibiting a change in behavior, it is likely that he or she is trying to deal with a challenging emotion, a significant life change or some new academic or social difficulty.
 For example, if you have recently lost a family member or beloved pet, or if a neighborhood best friend has just moved away, your child might be struggling with a sense of grief.
 Or, if your child has just started school, he or she might be upset about new, unfamiliar routines and responsibilities.
 Children of divorce also commonly exhibit behavioral issues as they adjust to their new family structure.
 Behavioral problems are often reflective of underlying emotional issues or struggles.

 With Child Counseling, You and Your Child Can Develop Skills, Strengthen Your Relationship and Experience Relief

 Eddins Counseling Group offers child therapy, CBT therapy for kids, child-focused trauma therapy and child-centered play therapy to help both parents and children develop skills and strategies needed to navigate a wide range of childhood issues, including grief and loss, crisis and trauma, divorce, anger problems, social development disorders, conduct disorders, ADHD, autism spectrum disorder and more.
-Whether you have some idea of what your child is experiencing or you feel completely lost, your child therapist can provide you with support, guidance and a more connected and empowered path forward.
+Whether you have some idea of what your child is experiencing or you feel completely lost, your child therapist can provide you with support, guidance, treatment plans, and a more connected and empowered path forward.

 Child counseling can offer you the key to your child’s development and provide you both with the resources, support and understanding you need to support your child’s positive mental health.
 It is possible for your child to learn how to express emotions with clarity and confidence.
 And, you can develop the insight and skills needed to best help your child navigate this challenging time as well as offer guidance and support in the future.
 Your child can find relief, and your family can move into the future feeling stronger, happier and more connected.

 You may have questions or concerns about behavioral therapy for children…